Skip to main content

 Yoga studios are strictly local - the catchment area is typically 2-5 km in big cities and 10-20 km in smaller towns.
 Google Business Profile with primary category "Yoga Studio", secondary categories ("Meditation Centre", "Course provider for health prevention"), complete attributes (mat rental, changing rooms, parking nearby, public transport link, accessible yes/no) and regular photo uploads from classes (with consent of participants - GDPR) is the most important local lever.

 Reviews are central in this industry - participants trust authentic descriptions of atmosphere, teacher quality and community feel more than any marketing copy.
-We build a discreet review request after the third participation (email with direct Google link) and maintain responses to all reviews - especially the critical ones with factual, welcoming feedback.
-Real reviews we embed GDPR-compliantly on the website (only with explicit consent).
+We build a discreet review request after the third participation (email with direct review link) and maintain responses to all reviews - especially the critical ones with factual, welcoming feedback.
+Real reviews are embedded only with explicit consent and data-minimizing processing.

 Frequently asked questions about yoga studio and teacher websites